Build an ISO Hybrid Live Image¶

 The image is now complete and ready to use.
 See Deploy ISO Image on an USB Stick and Deploy ISO Image as File on a FAT32 Formated USB Stick for further information concerning deployment.

-vs. dmsquash
+or dmsquash

-dracut module depends on
+dracut module depends on the

-their support status compared to the overlay
+status in the overlay

 and dmsquash